oksanaBir/test-to-do-list/README.md

 # TODO List Application

 A simple and responsive TODO list application built with React.
-Tasks are saved locally using `localStorage`.

 ## Features